 Unless otherwise specified in the grant, program income received or accruing to the grantee during the period of the grant is to be retained by the grantee, added to the funds committed to the project by NSF, and thus used to further project objectives.
 The grantee has no obligation to NSF with respect to program income received beyond the period of the grant.
-The grantee also shall have no obligation to NSF with respect to program income earned from license fees and royalties for copyrighted material, patents, patent applications, trademarks, and inventions produced under an award (see PAPPG Chapter VIII.D.4).
-However, Patent and Trademark Amendments (35 USC §18) shall apply to inventions made under a grant.
+The grantee also is not accountable to NSF with respect to program income earned from license fees and royalties for copyrighted material, patents, patent applications, trademarks, and inventions made under a Federal Award to which 37 CFR part 401 is applicable (see PAPPG Chapter VIII.D.4).

+However, Patent and Trademark Amendments (35 USC 18) shall apply to inventions made under a grant.

-Efforts should be made to avoid having unexpended program income remaining at the end date of the grant.
+Efforts should be made to avoid having unexpended program income remaining at the end of the grant.
 Program income earned during the project period should be expended prior to requesting reimbursement against the grant.
 In the event a grantee has unexpended program income remaining at the end of the grant, it must be remitted to NSF by crediting costs otherwise chargeable against the grant.
 If it is not possible to record the credit via ACM\$, the excess program income must be remitted to NSF electronically or by check payable to the National Science Foundation.